Topics Map > Content Authoring > Advanced Content Authoring and Reporting > Storyline

 - General Storyline support will be provided by the vendor (Articulate).
 This support is included as part of the Storyline Teams licenses.
 Because of their excellent service, we recommend making use of this support whenever possible.

 - DoIT Academic Technology (DoIT AT) provides documentation and support to assist faculty and staff in setting up the integrations between Storyline, Canvas, and the other tools needed to support that integration.
 School, college, and department instructional technologists will be responsible for providing any additional end-user support when possible.

 - If you have a question on your module's integration with Canvas, WordPress/GrassBlade, or Learning Locker please email email@example.com.
 Include a link to the module you are having trouble with, along with a link to your Canvas course.
 Please also include your operating system version and browser version.

-This is an outline of the process to use a Storyline module with the content authoring pilot solution:
+This is an outline of how to use a Storyline module with advanced content authoring and reporting:

-- Design your Storyline module.
+- Step 2: Design your Storyline module.
 Some links to tutorials on how to get started building Storyline modules: